 Was it effective?
 Cool, you did a good job.
 Everyone’s happy.

 Was it inefficient?
-Response plan did not help.
+The response plan did not help.
 Work this out together.

 The manager is aware of the problem early on.
 There are management reserves for unforeseen risks.
 And it is a valid reason to use it.